skafos/TuriTextClassifier/advanced_usage/README.md

-# Text Classifier Advanced Usage
+# Advanced Usage
-The purpose of this Advanced Usage Guide is to provide additional tooling, tips, and guidance for building Text Classification Models.
+The purpose of this Advanced Usage Guide is to provide additional tooling, tips, and guidance for building text classification models.

 ## Tips And "Gotchas"